 Click here for an online photograph album of all of the teams that have arrived in 2019 (updated December 9, 2019).

 Pilgrimage Trips In addition to helping coordinate trips by mission teams to the Dominican Republic, the Dominican Development Group also sponsors pilgrimage trips twice each year.
 These pilgrimage trips (formerly called exploration trips) are designed to familiarize mission team leaders and others interested in the ministries and facilities of the Diocese of the Dominican Republic with many of those locations in a fast-paced, week-long trip that begins and ends at the Las American International Airport east of Santo Domingo.
 In even years, the general path of these trips follows a south-to-north direction, including several Episcopal facilities on the north-central coast of the Dominican Republic.
 In odd years, the path is generally west to east, including the Episcopal church, school, and medical clinic located in the city of Jimaní on the border with Haiti.
 For more information on pilgrimage trips, contact us at (813) 400-2722 or <firstname.lastname@example.org>.

 The Dominican mission team support office is currently led by Miquea Santivil Luis, a bilingual Dominican who has several years of experience working with mission teams At this time, this mission team support office is in a restructuring process, so additional support for the mission team office and its programs is being provided through the Diocesan Bishop’s office.
 Contact points for that office are the Rt.
 Rev. Moisés Quezada Mota (email@example.com) or his executive assistant, Charlene Baez (firstname.lastname@example.org).

-Inquiries from US-based mission teams should be directed to this office, using these contact points:
+Inquiries from US-based mission teams should be sent to these contact points:

 Telephone (To DR office in Santo Domingo via international commercial lines) 809 688-6016 / 809 686-7493 ext.24